TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 Case study: Create an object
 ============================

-In the last section, you have seen how to edit a blog object with a form.
-Now we will show you how to create a new blog object with a form.
+Here it is shown how to create a new blog object with a form.
 Also, for creating a blog object, two actions are involved.
 The `newAction` shows a form for creating an object, and the `createAction` finally stores the